Go inside and execute the following configure command

-Let’s Encrypt is a Linux Foundation Collaboration Project who offer FREE SSL/TLS certificate.
+Let’s Encrypt is a Linux Foundation Collaboration Project who offer a FREE SSL/TLS certificate.
 I will use Let’s Encrypt to get one certificate for my domain – Chandan.io

-There are multiple ways to generate CSR, but easiest one I found is using “SSL For FREE” online tool.
+There are multiple ways to generate CSR, but the easiest one I found is using the “SSL For FREE” online tool.

 Enter the URL which you want to secure

-Verify the domain ownership by one of the listed method and download your domain certificate files.
+Verify the domain ownership by one of the listed methods and download your domain certificate files.

-You will get three files which we will use next to configure the Apache web server.
+You will get three files that we will use next to configure the Apache webserver.

 key – this is your key file and shouldn’t be shared with anyone publicly